-How to Develop an Effective Employee Credit Card Policy
+Developing an Effective Employee Credit Card Policy

-Best Practices for Using Employee Credit Cards
+Employee Credit Cards Best Practices

 Employee credit cards can save you time by eliminating the need to reimburse employee expenses.
 They can also save you money, especially when you set clear expectations about credit limits and the types of purchases employees are authorized to make.

-- Make the rules clear: Your employee credit card policy should spell out clear rules about what employee credit cards should be used for, what spending limits you’ve set and what kind of reporting you expect when they use the card.
+- Make the rules clear: Your employee credit card policy should spell out clear rules about what employee credit cards should be used for, what spending limits you’ve set, and what kind of reporting you expect when they use the card.

 - Limit card access: You should hand out authorized user credit cards to employees you expect will frequently need to spend money on behalf of the company.
 You may have employees with occasional expenses you’ll need to reimburse, but they don’t need a card.

 - Set up account restrictions: Employee credit card issuers offer many tools to help you limit your risk.
-Take advantage of the ability to set individual card limits — either spending caps or restrictions on certain categories of spending.
+Take advantage of the ability to set individual card limits—either spending caps or restrictions on certain categories of spending.
 Your office manager may need the ability to purchase office supplies, not airfare.